any-docs/css/content/reference/values/sin/index.md

 ### Controlling animation duration

-Another use case is to control the {{cssxref("animation-duration")}}, reducing the duration based on the sine value.
+Another use case is to control the `animation-duration`, reducing the duration based on the sine value.
 In this case, the animation duration will be `1s`.

 ```css
 div {